seankim658/Million-Song-Data-Analysis/README.md

 ## Installation
 1. Install Docker on your machine (https://docs.docker.com/get-docker/).
-2. Clone this repository to your local machine.
+2. Clone this repository to your machine.
 3. Build the custom Docker image from the included Dockerfile.
-Fill in `IMAGE NAME` with whatever Docker image name you want and fill in `<PATH/TO/DOCKERFILE>` with the proper path to the Dockerfile from whatever directory you are working from.
+Fill in `IMAGE NAME` with whatever Docker image name you want, and fill in `<PATH/TO/DOCKERFILE>` with the proper path to the Dockerfile from whatever directory you are working from.
 ```bash
 docker image build -t <IMAGE NAME> <PATH/TO/DOCKERFILE>
 ````